It’s “traditional”. The bride wears white, the icing on the cake is white, the table linen is white…what’s with all the WHITE at a wedding?

 But why white?

-It all really started back in February 1840 when Queen Victoria and Prince Albert tied the knot.
+It all really started back in February 1840 when Queen Victoria and Prince Albert married in the Royal Chapel at St James’s Palace.

 It must be said that white at weddings HAD existed before their wedding, but became more popular as a result.